-Postgraduate education tends to be workplace-based and often involves interprofessional learning; therefore, the proposed review will include multidisciplinary teams as well as individual learning, rather than being limited to doctors only, particularly since we are seeking to understand in which circumstances (ie, for which 'populations') mechanisms are effective.
-19-23 These populations include students (ie, those who have not yet gained their initial qualification but who undergo some of their training as part of a team in the healthcare workplace) and trainees (ie, individuals qualification but not yet at the end of their training).
-See box 1 for a brief timeline of relevant NHS milestones, which allowed us to choose an appropriate timescale for the literature search.
+Postgraduate education tends to be workplace-based and often involves interprofessional learning; therefore the proposed review will include multidisciplinary teams as well as individual learning, rather than being limited to doctors only, particularly since we are seeking to understand in which circumstances (i.e. for which 'populations') mechanisms are effective.[19-23] See Box 1 for a brief timeline of relevant NHS milestones, which allowed us to choose an appropriate timescale for the literature search.